LeetLLM

 ITL represents the time elapsed between generating consecutive output tokens.[6]
 For a single request running in isolation, ITL is simply the inverse of TPS (ITL=1/TPSITL = 1/TPSITL=1/TPS).

-In real-world applications, human readers perceive stuttering or unnatural pauses when ITL exceeds roughly 100 milliseconds.
+In interactive UIs, ITL above roughly 100 milliseconds often starts to feel choppy.
 Under heavy batching, ITL can increase because more requests are contending for the same GPU resources.

 TPOT (time per output token)

 For a single decode stream, TPS is governed by memory bandwidth.
-To generate one token, the GPU must load the full model weights from HBM.
+To generate one token, the GPU roughly has to stream the model weights from HBM.
 A rough estimate:

 Max TPS≈HBM BandwidthModel size (bytes)\text{Max TPS} \approx \frac{\text{HBM Bandwidth}}{\text{Model size (bytes)}}Max TPS≈Model size (bytes)HBM Bandwidth

-🔬 Research insight: This memory-bandwidth bound is fundamental to transformer inference and is why every major serving optimization (PagedAttention[2], continuous batching[3], quantization) ultimately attacks the same bottleneck: reducing bytes moved per token or increasing effective HBM bandwidth.
+Research note: This memory-bandwidth bound is fundamental to transformer inference and is why many serving optimizations (PagedAttention[5], continuous batching[7], quantization) attack the same bottleneck: reducing bytes moved per token or increasing effective HBM bandwidth.

-In production deployments, the true limit on how many users a system can serve concurrently is almost always memory capacity, specifically the memory required to store the KV cache.
+After weights and runtime buffers are resident, the limit on how many active sequences a deployment can admit is often remaining memory capacity, specifically the memory required for their KV cache.

 What is the KV cache?